Noah, the flood, the ark, are they myth or are they reality?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Noah, who is he?
+Please use the Social Network links just below to share this information from The Explanation, Noah, who is he?
 Did he really exist?